practicalli/neovim/introduction/fennel.md

 [TIC-80](https://tic80.com/) is a simulated computer environment to to write code, design art, compose music and retro style game games.

-[LÖVE](https://love2d.org/) is a game-making framework for the Lua programming language and can beas Fennel compiles to Lua, you can reference the LÖVE wiki when making games with Fennel.
+[LÖVE](https://love2d.org/) is a game-making framework for the Lua programming language and as Fennel compiles to Lua, you can reference the LÖVE wiki when making games with Fennel.
 LÖVE is more flexible than TIC-80 in that it allows you to import from external resources and use any resolution or memory you like, but at a cost in that it is more complicated to make games in.

 TIC-80 and LÖVE provide cross-platform support across Windows, Mac and Linux systems.
 TIC-80 games can also be played in the browser.